geyubin/SPMOENAS/README.md

 # SPMOENAS

-The source code of the "Sparse Preference-Guided Multi-Objective Evolutionary Neural Architecture Search with Structure-Aware Optimal Distillation ".
+The source code of the "Sparse Preference-Guided Multi-Objective Evolutionary Neural Architecture Search with Structure-Aware Optimal Distillation".